Research

 late 1941

-At the time of Pearl Harbor, several Japanese Americans (also known as Americans of Japanese Ancestry or AJAs) served as members of the United States Army (298th and 299th Infantry) and the Territorial Guard.
+At the time of Pearl Harbor, several thousand Japanese Americans (also known as Americans of Japanese Ancestry or AJAs) served as members of the Hawaiʻi National Guard (298th and 299th Infantry), the United States Army, and the Hawaiʻi Territorial Guard.

 January / February 1942

-AJAs in the 298th and 299th were disarmed, shipped to the Mainland and reorganized as the 100th Infantry Battalion.
+AJAs in the 298th and 299th were temporarily disarmed, but then were returned to their duty stations.
 The Territorial Guard was temporarily dissolved and disarmed, then reactivated minus the Japanese Americans.
-A group of these AJAs who were largely students at the University of Hawaiʻi organized themselves as the Varsity Victory Volunteers and offered to help the Army in any capacity.
+A group of these AJAs who were largely students at the University of Hawaiʻi organized themselves as the Varsity Victory Volunteers and offered to help the Army in any civilian capacity.

 VVV Coprs given a send-off at UH 27 Feb.
 1942 VVV Corps [given a send off] At the University of Hawaiʻi Honolulu Advertiser photograph.
 HWRD no. 0062.